My grandson sat down next to me. Said, “How about a loan?” I told him that my pocketbook was dang near skin and bone.

 He prob’ly new I had a little money tucked away.
 I save for those emergencies we call a rainy day.

 I quizzed my grandson ‘bout the loan.
 “How much you got in mind?”
 He said, “I’d like five dollars please.
 I’m kinda in a bind.”

 As grandpas do, I told him, “I can float you extra cash.
 Let’s look in Grandma’s Bible.
 That is where I keep my stash.”

 I slipped him five new dollar bills, plus five more Ones to boot.
 I told him I was cleaning out our Bible filled with loot.

-My grandson’s smile was almost like he’d won the lottery.
-Or maybe like my silly mug when at the bakery.
+My grandson’s smile was almost like he’d won the lottery, or maybe like my silly mug when eating bakery.

-“We never had allowance but we had a horse to ride.
-And bullets for the .22 that father would provide.”
+“We never had allowance, but we had a horse to ride.
+And bullets for the .22 my father would provide.

 “So, no one gave us money.
 We all learned to do without.”
 That’s when I said, “Oh by the way, what is this loan about?”

 He said, “You’re needing brand new socks.
 Your toes are sticking through.
-That’s why I needed money for a pair of socks or two.”
+That’s why I needed money for a pair of socks to you.”